A Real Estate Firm Born In Hope!

 By the time I joined the firm a few years later, dad’s insights were confirmed.

 We were one of the first firms to to make computers available to our agents, even as MLS moved from being only “a big, thick book of houses” to a state of the art online electronic database.

 We developed computerized qualification forms long before the MLS did.

 We were one of the first firms to “desktop publish” home marketing brochures.
 We were associated with a national database of homes which used those “new-fangled fax machines.”

 We have seen professional sports come to Charlotte, first basketball then football.
 We have seen our business area explode in all directions.
 We have witnessed the emergence of two major banks headquartered in Charlotte, as our city became a chief banking center.
 We have witnessed the resurgence of the westside, which is now in the shadow of a transformed uptown.

 Through all the booms and busts of nearly three decades, Richard L. Eppley & Associates has been a greatly valued constant on the horizon of change, helping thousands of our neighbors with their real estate needs.

-well, I think you know the rest of the story.
 We are still here with hope and a plan!
 It’s our legacy.
 It’s how we were born, and how we, as a company, live.